 - BUILD is a Comprehensive Transition and Postsecondary Program which means that students in the BUILD program are eligible for Financial Aid in the form of the Pell Grant, Minnesota State Grant, and Minnesota Intellectual Disability Grant.
-To apply for aid, families must complete a FAFSA. - BUILD has both endowed scholarship and annual scholarship funds that are renewable and awarded annually based on need.
-Half of each annual award will be credited to the student's account each semester. - Students are considered for these scholarships based on need and do not need to complete a separate application outside of the application to BUILD and the FAFSA. - Additional information regarding Private Scholarships can be found on Financial Aid's Website.
+To apply for aid, families must complete a FAFSA. - BUILD has endowed scholarship funds that are renewable and awarded annually based on need.
+Half of each annual award will be credited to the student's account each semester. - Students are considered for these scholarships based on need and do not need to complete a separate application outside of the application to BUILD and the FAFSA. - · Additional information regarding Private Scholarships can be found on Financial Aid's Website.